neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 # Configuration

 The configuration file should be in the TOML format.
+A table containing all the configuration options with their descriptions is shown below.

 ```
 |----------------------------------------------------------------------------------------------